aselshall/eds/HW/HW3.md

 Hints:
 - Create a function with if-condition to classify bloom impact based on maximum concentration per week.
 The function will take the maximum concentration per week and return bloom index (0-4).
 - Apply this function to the DataFrame as we learned in '4.16 Applying operations to a DataFrame'
-- For the histogram to select from index 1 - 4 you can use dicing as we learned in `4.12 Dicing`
+- For the histogram to select from index 1 - 4 you can use dicing as we learned in '4.12 Dicing'
 - You can use the `.plot.hist()` method of Pandas